pankajcs/SOLO_WEBSITE/Readme.txt

-Solo website created for pratice web Technologies.
+Solo website created for pratice the web Technologies.
-This website is created using HTML5 CSS JAVASCRIPT jQery Boostrap
+This website is created by using HTML5 CSS JAVASCRIPT jQery Boostra.